hifly81/hifly81.github.io/content/about.md

 ShowReadingTime: true
 ---

-I am over 40 who works as a Solutions Architects in the IT sector.
+I am over 40 who working as a Solutions Architects in the IT sector.

 I studied Computer Engineering and my background is humanistic and the subjects studied during my high school years have remained my passions as can be seen in this website.